 Yes and I’m sure it would taste just as good.
 However, if you use a whole chicken I would try to put as much mixture as you can under the skin to help the flavor soak into the meat.

-I would also recommend basting the chicken throughout the roasting process.
+I would also recommend basting the chicken with the balsamic fig dressing throughout the roasting process.

 I prefer cooking the chicken in parts for dishes like this, similar to chicken cacciatore, it is in my opinion quicker (once the parts are cut), and the flavor of the marinade penetrates the chicken meat more evenly.